 Social Media Marketing Habits to Break

-Social media marketing is harder than it seems at first glance.
+Social media marketing is more complex than it seems at first glance.
 Yet it has become a virtual requirement.
-In the digital marketing world, you have to include a social media strategy in your plans.
-You do your best to be real, responsible, reasonable, and smart about it.
-You need to keep posting consistent, high quality, and engaging content.
-You have to keep up with social media trends and constantly improve your work so as to not fall behind your competitors.
+In digital marketing, you must include a social media strategy.
+You do your best to be genuine, responsible, reasonable, and intelligent.
+You need to keep posting consistent, high-quality, and engaging content.
+When looking to attract more social media followers, you must keep up with social media trends and constantly improve your work to avoid falling behind.

 You will be more likely to turn readers on instead of off if you replace any bad practices you've fallen into with good ones.
-Here are some some things to stop doing and some other things to start, or keep doing on social media.
+Here are some things to stop doing and others to start and keep doing on social media.

 Analytics on social media can be intimidating.
 For starters, there can seem like so much data to mine.
-On the flip side, some of the things your brand might want to track can actually be totally nebulous and impossible to calculate.
+Conversely, some things your brand might want to track can be nebulous and impossible to calculate.

 But don't give up on social media marketing analytics!